 Like safety and quality, risk management is a state of mind with forethought.
 It cannot be simply boiled down into a set of tools and techniques.
-There are tools and techniques involved, but to be truly effective at risk management requires a trained mind.
+There are tools and techniques involved, but to be truly effective at risk management requires a trained mind — a situational awareness.
 The mind needs to focus on the what-ifs and how to address them and focus on situational awareness.
+Interested in finding out about situational awareness for managing risk?
+Read further.

 Similar to driving a car or flying a plane, being situationally aware helps to identify potential risk points.
 For example, when you are behind the wheel of your car, you are looking more cautiously at intersections for where someone could pull out in front of you.
 When driving in the woods, you respond to the deer crossing sign by watching the shoulders and tree lines for the creatures.
 In the same light, a situationally aware project manager will be thinking through the project to identify where will the delays initiate, where will the additional costs originate.